 The GNR Bikepacking Route

-The trail-heavy Grand Nith Ramble (GNR) was born not only to offer an extension to the BT 700 route, but to also showcase two of southeastern Ontario’s most alluring rivers – the Grand and Nith.
+The trail-heavy Grand Nith Ramble (GNR) was born to not only to offer an extension to the BT 700 route, but to also showcase two of southeastern Ontario’s most alluring rivers – the Grand and Nith.
 And just maybe the trail will begin in the jungle and take you to the mythic Paradise City.
 But most certainly, a river runs through it.

 Start your journey in the village of St. Jacob’s, located in the heart of Mennonite country, where it doesn’t take long to ditch pavement for forested trail.
 From here, riders will wend their way south to escarpment country and then back north along punchy gravel, sinuous trail, well maintained rail trail and undulating roads with a surfeit of bucolic views.
 It is not designed to be the easiest, most direct route possible, but one that inspires a sense of two-wheel adventure.
 The scenery won't disappoint, and either will the welcoming hospitality.